Leadership is about emotional regulation

 My former partner was pregnant and we both felt in our gut that our unborn child would be a boy.
 When I shared these feelings with her, she said, “I feel the same!”.
 We were overwhelmed with joy.
 Our sense of togetherness and our other than conscious prediction about the gender of our unborn child.
 A prediction where we both, for magical reasons, were ecstatic about.
 And all this wrapped in one beautiful mysterious energetic connection.
 This felt so true to us, we couldn’t even think of a girl’s name.
 Until… our daughter was born.

 We were both flexible and laughed about it.
 But when you think about it, most if not all of our decision making is based on how we feel about something.
 So how do emotions arise?
 Emotions arise depending on the quality of our prediction.
 When you feel great, your brain will predict great things.
 Then you can feel excited, happy and elated.
 If you feel bad, your brain can predict rejection, loneliness, adversity and so on.

 Decision making and leadership

-Understanding what you base your decisions on is a relatively new field of research.
-What does it take to have a vision about your company?
+Understanding what you base your decisions on, is a relatively new area of research.
+What needs to happen for you to have a vision about your company?
 What do you base that vision on?
-Fear of rejection?
+Fear for rejection?
 Driven by the desire for recognition?
-Success?
-Being the best?
-The same goes for your decisions, plans and strategies.
-Who you decide to work with and who not.
+Achievement?
+To be the best?
+The same applies to planning, strategizing and making day-to-day decisions.
+With whom you decide to cooperate and with whom not?
 The list is endless.